csdms/bmi/docs/source/bmi.grid_funcs.rst

   function in a tuple, a standard container in the language.
 * Some grids may not have coordinates (e.g., grids of type ``scalar`` or ``none``).
+* This function was introduced in BMI 2.1.

 [:ref:`grid_funcs` | :ref:`basic_model_interface`]